tewhatuora/api-standards/docs/api-security/04-SecurityControls.md

 Encryption is only worthwhile implementing when data sensitivity or data protection requirements drive it, as encryption can be computationally intensive.
 It also makes it more difficult for protection mechanisms, such as API gateways, to validate and transform API content.
 When only the integrity of the content passed needs to be ensured, consider using Content Signing instead.

 There are many existing ways of encrypting message content, built into code libraries and development tools.
-It is Required that any content encryption adheres to the standard algorithms laid out in [NZISM (HMAC Algorithms)](https://nzism.gcsb.govt.nz/ism-document/#Section-15853).
+It is required that any content encryption adheres to the standard algorithms laid out in [NZISM (HMAC Algorithms)](https://nzism.gcsb.govt.nz/ism-document/#Section-15853).

 ### Content Signing (Integrity)